RidleyRoelofs/VariationalQuantumEigensolver/README.md

 # Variational Quantum Eigensolver
 An implementation and guide for creating a variational quantum eigensolver (VQE).

-This guide will focus approximating the ground state of a hydrogen anion, also known as hydride.
+This guide will focus on approximating the ground state of a hydrogen anion, also known as hydride.
 The PennyLane website provides many guides similar to this one on their demos page here: https://pennylane.ai/qml/demonstrations